edwarnicke/serialize/README.md

-## Intro
+## Ordered, Exclusive, Easy

-There are lots of instances in which you want to insure that a series of executions have the properties of:
+Ensure that a series of executions have the properties of:

 1. Exclusivity: One at a time execution
 2. Order: Execution happens in first in, first out (FIFO) order